X

 12 participants maximum, 2 trip leaders

-This 8-day rowing expedition takes place on the stunning waters of Lake Champlain where we’ll row alongside some of the most beautiful mountain ranges on the East coast, sharing views of the Adirondacks and Green Mountains.
+If you’re interested in becoming a skilled rower, exploring Lake Champlain, learning advanced wilderness skills, and finding a crew of friends, this expedition is perfect for you!
+Expedition Champlain is an 8-day rowing expedition on Lake Champlain where we’ll row alongside some of the most picturesque mountain ranges on the East Coast, sharing views of the Adirondacks and Green Mountains.
 Our days will be spent exploring the lake before reaching each campsite and setting up camp for the night.
-During this experience, participants will build confidence in the wilderness while learning new skills in outdoor cooking, navigation, leadership, rowing techniques, sanitary practices, shelter set up, and Leave-No-Trace principles.
-Join us on this expedition through Lake Champlain and bring home valuable experiences that will prepare you for your next adventure.
+During this experience, participants will build confidence as part of a rowing crew and in the wilderness while learning new skills in outdoor cooking, navigation, leadership, rowing techniques, shelter set up, and Leave-No-Trace principles.

 Browse through photos of past rowing expeditions below.